 Unfortunately iOS apps get stuck in the middle of installation from time to time.
 The first thing to do is restart your device.
 If that doesn't make the installation continue, and you're installing Set List Maker for the first time, your can delete the partially-installed app and try again.

 However, if you've been using Set List Maker already, you don't want to delete the app because that will delete all your app data.
-If you have a recent iTunes or iCloud backup, you can restore from your backup and try again; or if you have a recent database sync, you can delete the app, install it again, then enter your sync name and password to restore your data.
+If you have a recent iTunes or iCloud backup, you can restore from your backup and try again; or if you have a recent database export, you can delete the app, install it again, then import your database file to restore your data.

 If you have previous data but you don't have either of these kinds of backups, please try a web search for "ios app stuck install" and try some of the solutions suggested there.